ztlhayden/deadheaddesign/src/ServicePageData/Branding.md

 - Presentations
 - Signs
 - Vehicle Wraps
-- Social Media Banners
 - Retail Packaging
 - E-Comm Shipping Materials
+- Social Media Banners

-We can also coordinate printing/signage production through our local vendors in Lexington, Ky.
+But we won't stop there.
+We can also save you time by coordinating printing/signage production through our local vendors in Lexington, Ky.

 If you're just getting started or looking to shake things up, give your branding the time it deserves.
+You won't regret it.